How to Increase your Metabolism

 - Exercise twice a day if possible.
 Do your vigorous workout in the morning, and then take a walk after dinner.
 This way you will continue to burn calories at a higher pace for almost the entire 24 hours.

-Your energy expenditure remain elevated above RMR for a period of time after we stop the exercise, and if so, does it contribute significantly to our total energy expenditure on the day we exercise.
+Your energy expenditure or metabolism remains elevated above 'normal' for a period of time after we stop exercising.
 The amount of this post-exercise elevation of energy expenditure depends primarily on how hard you exercise (i.e., intensity) and to a lesser degree on how long you exercise (i.e., duration).
+This is why a HIIT workout plan is so important for increasing your metabolism.

 |